vincemic/ai-trading-partner-portal-backend/.vscode/COPILOT_INSTRUCTIONS.md

 6. **Use REST client for API testing**: Avoid manual curl commands

 ## Response Templates

+**MANDATORY: When user asks to build, test, or deploy, ALWAYS start with process management:**

+### Build Request Template

+"Before building, I need to ensure no processes are running that could lock files:

+**Step 1: Stop Running Processes**
+1. Check your VS Code terminal panel (`Ctrl+`` )
+2. For each running task/process:
+   - Click the terminal tab
+   - Press `Ctrl+C` to stop it
+   - Wait for the command prompt to return
+3. Ensure all processes are completely stopped

+**Step 2: Build the Solution**
+1. Press `Ctrl+Shift+P`
+2. Type "Tasks: Run Task"
+3. Select "Build Solution"

+Or use: Terminal → Run Task → Build Solution"

+### Test Request Template

+"I'll run the tests, but first we need to stop any running processes to avoid conflicts:

+**Step 1: Stop All Running Processes**
+- Stop the API if it's running (`Ctrl+C` in its terminal)
+- Stop any watch tasks or background processes
+- Wait for complete termination

+**Step 2: Run Tests**
+1. Press `Ctrl+Shift+P`
+2. Type "Tasks: Run Task"
+3. Select "Run Tests"

+Or use: Terminal → Run Task → Run Tests"

+### API Start Request Template

+"I'll start the API, but let's ensure a clean startup:

+**Step 1: Stop Any Existing API Instance**
+- Check for running API processes and stop them
+- This prevents port conflicts

+**Step 2: Start Fresh API Instance**
+1. Press `Ctrl+Shift+P`
+2. Type "Tasks: Run Task"
+3. Select "Run Trading Partner Portal API"

+Or use: Terminal → Run Task → Run Trading Partner Portal API"

 When user asks to run something, respond with: